oroinc/documentation/user_guide/magento_channel_integration.rst

 - The data is being synchronized.
 You can click *Check progress* link to see the synchronization status.

-After successful synchronization, you can use OroCRM to manage customer relations at your Magento store, as described in the ref:`Magento Entities Management Guide <user-guide-magento-entities-guide>`.
+After successful synchronization, you can use OroCRM to manage customer relations at your Magento store, as described in the ref: *Magento Entities Management* guide.